cosmos/evm/tests/speedtest/README.md

 IMPORTANT: It is important to ensure your configuration is not exceeding the block max gas/bytes.
 These are by default set to the maximum possible values.
 However, should you exceed this, the program will report a false TPS value.
 Use --verify-txs to verify that your configuration is sound.
-Once the configuration is confirmed (i.e. you've ran with --verify-txs and it didn't error), run again without the --verify-txs flag to get true a TPS value.
+Once the configuration is confirmed (i.e. you've run with --verify-txs and it didn't error), run again without the --verify-txs flag to get true a TPS value.